American Airlines Baggage Fees 2020: What To Expect

 All checked bags on American Airlines flights must not exceed 50 pounds (this is pretty standard across the airline industry) and may not be larger than 62 linear inches total.
 Measurements include any handles, wheels, or other attached accessories—so be sure to measure and plan accordingly.

-If any of your checked bags weighs more than 50 pounds, you will be charged an overweight fee in accordance with the actual weight.
+If any of your checked bags or luggage set bags weigh more than 50 pounds, you will be charged an overweight fee in accordance with the actual weight.
 Bags weighing between 51 and 70 pounds are subject to a $100 fee, whereas bags weighing more than 70 pounds may result in a $200 fee.
 Bags weighing more than 71 pounds are not permitted at all on Transatlantic flights, and overweight bags flying to some destinations (including Japan and China) may be subject to larger fees of up to $450.

 Oversized bags may also incur additional fees.
 For checked bags larger than 62 linear inches, expect to pay between $150 and $200 per bag in additional charges.